 Although it is possible to master an MP3 file, there will be a loss of quality, which may also affect the mastering engineer's ability to work effectively on your song.

 A lot more can be achieved if the pre-master is a WAV or an AIFF file.

 24 BIT DEPTH

-Because a pre-master is normally quieter than the final master - 24 bit is recommended in order not to lose depth.
+Because a pre-master is normally much quieter than the final master, 24 bit is the recommended depth when bouncing/exporting in order not to lose depth.

 16 bit is OK, but choose 24 bit if possible.